swizzley/puppet-artifact/README.md

 Comparison operations are limited to diff when using ```legacy => true```, and to file size as of 0.2.x.

-**As of 0.2.7 File permissions are declared in this module, so the users declaring those permissions externally need to refactor, or stick to version <= 0.2.6**
+**WARNING**: As of 0.2.7 File permissions are declared in this module, so the users declaring those permissions externally need to refactor, or stick to version <= 0.2.6

 ## Development